-After Swift’s big reveal, there was a lot of confusion in the development community as well as among tech startups and Enterprises that whether Swift is better programming language or not.
-In fact, Swift has always been centre of discussion among many organizations and experts as Apple claimed that Swift programming language was better than its predecessor.
+After Swift’s big reveal, there was a lot of confusion in the development community as well as among tech startups and Enterprises that whether Swift is the better programming language or not.
+In fact, Swift has always been a centre of discussion among many organizations and experts as Apple claimed that Swift programming language was better than its predecessor.

 So to clear the confusion and explain why Swift is proved to be a smarter programming language, we’ve outlined 7 reasons why Startups & Enterprises prefer Swift for their iPhone Application Development.

-For example, most iOS app development companies charge on hourly basis, So by using Swift as your programming language, the overall cost of your project can certainly be reduced.
+For example, most iOS app development companies charge on an hourly basis, So by using Swift as your programming language, the overall cost of your project can certainly be reduced.

 Every app has an ongoing maintenance cost once it gets published.
 For instance, once your app is downloaded by your targeted users, you need to keep updating your app with new content, track how it’s performing, and integrate additional features to evolve it.

-Swift, on the other hand, does not possess these dependencies, which makes Swift a lot more easier to maintain.
+Swift, on the other hand, does not possess these dependencies, which makes Swift a lot easier to maintain.

 Swift was announced as an open-source in 2015.
 This announcement opened up the potential to use Swift across a variety of platforms and also for the backend infrastructure.

-All these reasons justifies why Swift is most loved programming language; there is one question, however, that we thought should be addressed in this article to help fellow Entrepreneurs to make the right decision.
+All these reasons justify why Swift is most loved programming language; there is one question, however, that we thought should be addressed in this article to help fellow Entrepreneurs to make the right decision.

 Before we answer this question, you must know what it means to use both Swift and Objective-C in a single mobile app.
 This concept is known as Bridging.
-While this bridging concept is completely technical thing, but we feel that non-developers should also know about this:
+While this bridging concept is a completely technical thing, but we feel that non-developers should also know about this:

 When you add Swift files into your Objective-C project, XCode will create a bridging header file for you.

 This bridging header file is no different than your existing Objective-C headers except for a fact that you only use it to import Objective-C headers you want to expose to your Swift code.
-This means, a reasonable amount of time will be required to make the switch.
+This means a reasonable amount of time will be required to make the switch.

 The next thing we want you to consider is the size of your project.
 If your project is large, then it won’t lend itself well to bridging as Objective-C has leaky abstractions which will make the new Swift code less idiomatic.